PatrickB1994/institution-service/README.md

 ## Usage

 To start the application, begin by cloning the repository using the command git clone https://github.com/PatrickB1994/institution-service.git.
-Next, navigate to the project directory by running cd <project_directory>.
+Next, navigate to the project directory by running cd institution-service.
 Then, build the project and initiate the application with the command mvn spring-boot:run.
 You can access the API Documentation via http://localhost:8080/swagger-ui/index.html#/.
 To utilize the provided service, authentication is required, requiring the acquisition of a JWT token.
 Utilize the provided authentication endpoints to log in with the default
 credentials: username "admin" and password "admin".
 Upon successful authentication, you will receive a token which should be included in the